jmettraux/aachen/src/cac__skills.md

 : To avoid hits and projectiles.

-## Magic Skill
+## Magic Skills

+Throw
+: To weave to project.

+Wrap
+: To weave to surround.

+Bind
+: To weave to connect.

 Feel
-: To feel spell effects.
+: To weave to perceive.

-Pinch
-: To seize the thread at a certain point.

 Soak
-: To absorb magical energy; or
-: To imbibe threads with other threads or energy.

-Spin
-: To produce thin threads.

-Spoil
-: To plunder or to waste threads.
+: To weave to absorb.

-Tie
+Radiate
-: To bind or join threads to other threads; or
+: To weave to emit.
-: To tie something with magical threads.

-Weave
-: To knit fabric of threads.

-Undo
-: To unknit or untie threads.

 <!-- </div.left-column> -->
 <!-- <div.right-column> -->

 ## General Skills